 20 for we cannot but speak the things which we saw and heard.

 [Peter and John would agree that they should abide by their judgments and edicts as long as they did not conflict with the will of God.
 But if God gives a command that is contradicted by human law, then we must obey God rather than men (Acts 5:29.]

 21 And they, when they had further threatened them, let them go, finding nothing how they might punish them, because of the people; for all men glorified God for that which was done.

 22 For the man was more than forty years old, on whom this miracle of healing was wrought.

 [The problem they saw in punishing the apostles had nothing to do with doctrine or law.
 It had to do with the people generally accepting and supporting the apostles at this point.
-They saw it with their own eyes and the average person had every reason (including eternal life) to believe, Unfortunately, this protection of the common man will be a temporary thing, but it seems quite likely that God's providence was protecting the preachers of the gospel at this point.]
+They saw it with their own eyes and the average person had every reason (including eternal life) to believe, This protection of all believers will be a temporary thing, but it seems quite likely that God's providence was protecting the preachers of the gospel at this point.]

 23 And being let go, they came to their own company, and reported all that the chief priests and the elders had said unto them.